Pune Mahanagar Parivahan Mahamandal Limited

-Pune Mahanagar Parivahan Mahamandal Ltd (PMPML) is the public transport bus service provider for the city of Pune, India.
+Pune Mahanagar Parivahan Mahamandal Ltd (PMPML) is the public transport bus service provider for the Pune Metropolitan Region.

-It operates 486 routes around the Pune Metropolitan Region including 51 Rainbow BRT routes that partially ply on the 4 bus rapid transit corridors.
-As of mid'22, PMPML became the fleet in the country that only runs on Green fuel with CNG and Electric Buses.
-Since 2019, PMPML has been operating both 9 and 12 m Electric AC Buses at the same fare as regular buses.
-PMPML is the only fleet in the country to operate near around 400 Electric buses daily, providing all necessary infrastructures and leading towards most reliable public transport service in the country.
+It operates 381 routes around the Pune Metropolitan Region including 51 Rainbow BRT routes that partially ply on the 4 bus rapid transit corridors.
+As of mid-2022, PMPML has become the only fleet in the country to operate exclusively on green fuel, utilizing CNG and electric buses.
+Since 2019, PMPML has been running both 9-meter and 12-meter electric AC buses at the same fare as regular buses.
+It is the only fleet in the country that operates approximately 400 electric buses daily, providing essential infrastructure and contributing to a reliable public transport service.

 History

 Early history

 Pune Nagarpalika, the predecessor of the Pune Municipal Corporation (PMC), conceived the idea of a public transport system for the city in the 1940s which materialized when the Regional Transport Office gave its nod for M/s.
 Silver Jubilee Motors to take up the charge.
 The service that began with 4 routes with 20 buses already had increased to 46 buses by 1948.